Lifetime (Tobiahs song)

-"Lifetime" is a song by the Australian producer Tobiahs.
-It was released in January 2024 and samples "Paradise" by Not the Twos.
+"Lifetime" is a song by Australian electronic dance music producer Tobiahs, released through Mushroom Group on 12 January 2024, as the third single from his debut extended play, To You by Us (Vol. 1) (2025).
+The song samples "Paradise" by Not the Twos.

-At the APRA Music Awards of 2025, the song was nominated for Most Performed Dance/Electronic Work.
+"Lifetime" was nominated for Most Performed Dance/Electronic Work at the 2025 APRA Awards, and peaked at numbers 5 and 16 on the ARIA Top 20 Dance Singles and the ARIA Top 20 Australian Artist Singles Charts, respectively.

-Reception
+Critical reception

-Spots Playlist said "It's a massive groundswell, rightly summoned by the undeniable allure of this driving, club-ready track...
-'Lifetime' oozes with confidence and maturity, testament to the young producer's accomplished style."
+Spots Playlists said "It's a massive groundswell, rightly summoned by the undeniable allure of this driving, club-ready track...
+"Lifetime" oozes with confidence and maturity, testament to the young producer's accomplished style."